kwestin/dac-purple-teaming-workshop/Shared-Instance-Lab-Guide.md

 ## Lab 4: Purple Teaming Detections

-## Lab 4:  Exercise 1 - Installing & Running Dorothy (Optional)
+## Lab 4:  Exercise 1 - Installing & Running Dorothy Walkthrough

 Dorothy is a tool to help security teams test their monitoring and detection capabilities for their Okta environment [created by David French](https://github.com/elastic/dorothy) [@threatpunter](https://twitter.com/threatpunter) at Elastic Security.
+In this exercise the instructor will run the attack for you and you will be able to see the sample logs in the Query Builder.
 <br>
 Note: Dorothy does not use exploits or conduct any brute force, the tool requires an Okta access token.
-DO NOT TEST THIS TOOL ON A PRODUCTION OKTA INSTANCE, PLEASE USE [YOUR OKTA DEVELOPER ACCOUNT](https://developer.okta.com/)
+DO NOT TEST THIS TOOL ON A PRODUCTION OKTA INSTANCE, PLEASE USE [AN OKTA DEVELOPER ACCOUNT](https://developer.okta.com/)

 Requirements: Python 3.7+, pip3